google/caliban/README.md

 * [`caliban
   status`](https://caliban.readthedocs.io/en/latest/cli/caliban_status.html)
   displays information about all jobs submitted by Caliban, and makes it easy to interact with large groups of experiments.
-Use `caliban status` when need to cancel pending jobs, or re-build a container and resubmit a batch of experiments after fixing a bug.
+Use `caliban status` when you need to cancel pending jobs, or re-build a container and resubmit a batch of experiments after fixing a bug.

 ## Disclaimer